binkwang/auto-appraisal-app/README.md

 ## Note
-* This is an mobile web application (demo) which provide the feature of valuating the automobile through the vehicle image.
+* This is a mobile web application (demo) with the feature of valuating automobiles' price through images.

 ## How to Test It
 * Scan the QR code below (scan with wechat is recommended)